fpaludi/BooksAPI/README.md

 # Book App
-It is a book reviews app based.
+It is an app for book reviews.

 # Create Virtual Env
 poetry install
 poetry update